Reuniting owners with missing pets

-As we began to think about potential solutions for this problem, we wanted to create design principles that would guide our decision-making process.
-Throughout our ideation journey, these design principles ended up being our north star, and we often turned to them to make sure our designs were consistent and efficient and empathized with user needs.
+As we began to think about potential solutions, the following design principles guided our decision-making process.
+I often turned to them to make sure our designs were consistent, efficient, and empathized with user needs.

 Although market research suggested that desktop websites would be the optimal platform for our product, we realized that an app would have greater capability for the key features we wanted to design for our users.
-Unsure which device to design for, we asked users in a preference test to let us know which they would prefer.
+Unsure which device to design for, we asked users in a preference test.

 It turned out that if they had a missing pet, owners would want the flexibility of a mobile device so they could post about their pets while physically looking for them.
 We decided to design for an iOS mobile app.

 We used Figma to collaborate on our wireframes, creating low-fidelity versions of our app so we could test our ideas and iterate quickly.

 Formative testing with 3 users revealed that users want to: